TheWeirdDev/theweirddev.github.io/_posts/2015-06-10-cmis-aspect.markdown

 {% endhighlight %}

 As you can see the there is a join between the type and the aspect - the aspect is actually considered as a separated object.
-Then the join is made on the property cmis:objectId.
-That is all.
+Then the join is made on the property `cmis:objectId.
+That's all!